sociam/epsm18/cfp.md

 - **Friday, March 30, 2018**: Notification of acceptance
 - **Friday, April 20, 2018**: Camera-ready versions
 - **Sunday, May 27, 2018**: The workshop will take place as part of the **[2018 ACM Web Science conference](https://websci18.webscience.org)** in Amsterdam, The Netherlands.

+All deadlines set at midnight Hawaii Standard Time.

+The papers will be included in an Events Proceedings, which will be made available online after the conference.
+All abstracts, papers, posters, etc. from your event will need to be submitted by 31 April in order to be included in these Proceedings.